adobe/spectrum-css/README.md

 ### Importing Icons

 To get icons, you'll need to use the `loadIcons()` function.
-This function lives in the `icons/loadIcons.js` file and has the following signature:
+This function lives in the [`loadicons` project](https://www.npmjs.com/package/loadicons) as well as `icons/loadIcons.js` and has the following signature:

 ```js
 loadIcons(svgURL {String}, callback {Function});